-Answer to this question is very simple as it gives inaccurate results.
-Now there are two main reasons that would suggests us that we should not use ordinary wattmeter in measuring the low value of power factor.
+Now there are two main situations where we should not use an ordinary wattmeter in measuring a low power factor:

 - The value of deflecting torque is very low even though we fully excite the current and pressure coils.